Perfecting the Browsing Experience

 In a big organization, the earlier we share, the smoother process.

-To communicate our ideas early, I started with wireframes (web) and rough mockup (app) and then shared them with other designers to get feedback.
+To communicate our ideas early, I started with wireframes (web) and rough mockup (app) then share with other designers to get feedback.
 It’s also a good deliverable to share with people outside of product teams about the solution.

-After that, there were still two ideas that we couldn’t agree on.
-So I used both tow ideas to do a usability test to see how people interact.
+There were still two ideas that we can’t agree on.
+So I used both two ideas to do a usability test to see how people interact.

 The good thing during the pandemic period is that we don’t have to limit the participant physically.
 So we can recruit people in the Philippines without going there.
 With a bit of preparation, we did it very smoothly.